-Through employing the methodologies of CDA and CPA, the framing of women's agency can be seen to evolve in parallel to these three diverging phases of the conflict.
-Firstly, within reactive containment, the government's discourse simultaneously neglected and instrumentalised the women's capacities.
+Through employing the methodologies of critical discourse analysis and critical policy analysis, the framing of women's agency can be seen to evolved in parallel to these three diverging phases of the conflict.
+Firstly, within reactive containment, the governments discourse simultaneously neglected and instrumentalised the women's capacities.
 Though through the use of male pronouns the woman were ignored at a textual level, the expanded scope of the legislation directly targeted women in order to maximise the powers to arrest, detain and convict politically violent actors.
 While undergoing prosecution, women were punished for their deviance and re-educated in alignment to the social norms of womanhood.
 Secondly, during criminalisation, the legislative discourse employed by the state framed female paramilitary actors as banal, ordinary criminals rather than those motivated by a higher political ideology.
 Furthermore, through asserting that their actions were inferior to their male counterparts and arguing that their acts of resistance lacked a substantial basis, the state's discourse de-legitimised and demeaned the women's agency.
 Lastly, during managerialism, the state legitimised and securitised the humiliating procedures the women were subject to by entrenching these practices in a discourse that emphasised its necessity and routine nature.
-This was further emphasised in referring to the offences the woman had committed and, hence, their perceived dangerous nature.
+This is further emphasised by referring to the offences the woman have committed and hence, their perceived dangerous nature.
 In addition to legitimising themselves, the state's official discourse attacked the women's perceived legitimacy, honesty and validity.

 Through outlining the state's counterterrorism legislative discourse in the implementation of the DTO, EPA and PTA throughout the diverging phases of the conflict in Northern Ireland, it is evident that the government framed women as invalid and illegitimate actors of political violence.
+Hence, the women faced a form of double subjugation as the state's discourse subjugated them due to both their political aspirations and actions and gender.
 This rested upon stereotypical assumptions regarding their capacities, as individual and collective female actors, to autonomously challenge power and subordination.
-Rather than being portraved by the discourse as actors with agency, the women's roles within the domestic sphere, as mothers and wives, were emphasised.
-The paramilitary women's deviance from this restricted positioning within society through their acts of terrorism were responded to be the state through punishment and ridicule..
+Rather than being portrayed by the discourse as actors with such agency, their roles as mothers and wives were emphasised.
+The paramilitary women's deviance from such assumed positions within society through their acts of terrorism were punished and ridiculed by the state's legislative discourse.
 Thus, though the capacity the Republican woman had to exercise political and moral autonomy in the face of power is evident, the government framed them as actors who harboured no agency.
 Rather, within the state's discourse they were merely framed as illegitimate and invalid actors of political violence.